Quick overview

 The annual limit is always calculated for the entire previous calendar year, i.e. from 1 January to 31 December.

-What is the amount of tax relief for my wife?
+What is the amount of tax relief for the wife?

-The basic amount of the spouse allowance is currently CZK 24,840 per year.
-However, if the spouse (or any of the others listed above) is a holder of a disabled person’s PIC/P card, she will receive double this amount, namely CZK 49,680.
+The basic amount of the wife’s allowance is currently CZK 24,840 per year.
+However, if the wife (or any of the others listed above) holds a Disabled Person’s Permit/P, she will receive double this amount, specifically CZK 49,680.

 The spouse’s allowance does not entitle you to a tax bonus, as is the case for example with the child allowance (child tax credit).